 Colon Infection in Dogs: Ounce of Prevention, Pound of Cure

 Some (many?) may disagree, but dogs are like children.
-I find many parents of human children become offended at such a statement, which is often an invitation for comparison.
+I find many parents of human children become offended by such a statement, which is often an invitation for comparison.
 I invite such an analysis (and ultimately realize we may never see eye-to-eye).

 My dogs have and will always be a part of the family.

 More importantly, I take responsibility for my dog: providing nourishment, supplying shelter, socializing, protecting her from those seeking to cause her harm, preventing her from hurting others, and keeping her safe.
-Falling back on any one of these can have consequences for her, myself or even others.
+Falling back on any one of these can have consequences for her, myself, or even others.
 It is a lot to manage but I do it gladly.
 It may not mean, picking her up from school and packing her lunch (although it might with the popularity of doggie daycares) but I am responsible for the life of another living thing.
 I take that seriously, and yet, anyone can make mistakes.

 Dog Hike in Malibu